Protecting forest health from invasive insects, plants and disease threats

 Meeting the Challenges Facing New York's Forests

-New York has a long history of responding to challenges facing our important forest resource, from the Forest Preservation Act in 1885, to the 2009 revision of the State’s Open Space Conservation Plan.
+New York has a long history of responding to challenges facing our important forest resources,starting with the Forest Preservation Act in 1885 and continuing through the 2009 revision of the State’s Open Space Conservation Plan.
 As we learn more about the impacts of global climate change, it is increasingly clear that healthy forests are essential to our future.
 Our challenge is to keep our forests healthy and vigorous in the face of climate change, exurban sprawl, pests and diseases and invasive species.
 By improving sustainable forest management we can keep New York’s forests as forests, working for our future.

 We are committed to increasing the use of sustainable forestry practices in the state.
 The choices and decisions that landowners make about their forestland, and those made by foresters, timber harvesters, recreationists, and other users of forests all influence and change the resource.
 When managed sustainably, New York’s forests can meet the economic, social and recreation needs of the present and for future generations.